3CooL5U/Ecological-Assessment-Data-Scraping/README.md

   is how we find the scores in the pdfs.

-These programs use libraries such as Apache PDFBox, if the imports do not work please make sure these are properly installed and the build path is correct.
+These programs use libraries such as Apache PDFBox, if the imports do not work please make sure these are properly installed and the build path is correct. (they can be found in /lib)